sunnyych/sunnyych.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming first year PhD in Computer Science at Princeton University, advised by Tom Griffiths.
+I am a first year PhD in Computer Science at Princeton University, advised by Tom Griffiths.
 Previously, I graduated from Stanford University with a BS in [Symbolic Systems](https://symsys.stanford.edu/) (with honors and distinction, Phi Beta Kappa) and an MS in Computer Science.
 At Stanford, I was very fortunate to be advised by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/) and [Robert Hawkins](https://rdhawkins.com/).

 I am interested in cognitive science and AI, specifically using insights about human cognition to build safe and more robust and interpretable AI systems that can benefit our long-term development.